ChrstnDmbchr/EDI/README.md

 - [x] "!remindme": Sets a reminder and time in the format !remindme @6:59pm *message* and the bot will dm the user with the reminder at the specifed time.
 - [x] "!play some dirty synthwave": Plays nasty tunes
 - [x] "!play nothing": Stops music currently being played in the voice channel you are in.
 - [x] integrated soundboard : Create directory in the soundboard directory called 'audio'.
 Place audio files you wish to use in here.
 Browse to localhost:3000 to access front end and push the button of the file you wish to play.
+Must be in a Discord voice channel to work.
 - [ ] "!help": Displays list of commands.